-Art Davis is a Folk-Jazz composer, songwriter, and acoustic guitarist living in the Texas Hill Country just outside of Austin.
+Art Davis is a Folk-Jazz composer, songwriter, acoustic guitarist, and mixing/mastering engineer living in the Texas Hill Country just outside of Austin.
 While his music is rooted in Jazz, it is his incorporation of elements from American/Celtic/English folk traditions and classical composition that gives his sound unique and broad appeal.
-Fans describe Art Davis as Andrew York meets Phillip Glass meets Bill Frisell.
+Fans describe Art Davis as Andrew York meets Phillip Glass meets Ralph Towner, meets Bruce Cockburn.
 His music is meditative, with strong melodies and textures, and demonstrates an individual sense of harmony melding jazz with simpler folk, and ethnic influences.

 Art Davis Guitar Music will be posting blogs and links to video content covering several topics related to Learning to Play, Write, and Record Acoustic Guitar Music in Your Home Studio.
-These topics will include tutorials on music composition/theory, songwriting, lyric writing, arranging for the guitar, recording/mixing, home studio setup and equipment recommendations, featured reviews of guitarists that Art finds interesting, and links to many resources for all things guitar related.
+These topics will include tutorials on music composition, theory, songwriting, lyric writing, arranging, arranging for fingerstyle guitar, recording, mixing, mastering, home studio setup and equipment recommendations, featured reviews of guitarists and mix engineers that Art finds interesting, and links to many resources for all things music related.

 Continue reading “Art Davis”